cyclejs/old-website/_posts/2015-01-28-basic-examples.md

 Suppose we have a backend with a database containing ten users.
 We want to have a front-end with one button "get a random user", and to display the user's details, like name and email.
 This is what we want to achieve:

-<a class="jsbin-embed" href="http://jsbin.com/numuladaqe/embed?output">JS Bin on jsbin.com</a>
+<a class="jsbin-embed" href="http://jsbin.com/vedote/embed?output">JS Bin on jsbin.com</a>

 Essentially we just need to make a request for the endpoint `/user/:number` whenever the button is clicked.
 Where would this HTTP request fit in a Cycle.js app?

 *Sinks* are instructions from `main()` to drivers to perform side effects, and *sources* are readable side effects.
 HTTP requests are sinks, and HTTP responses are sources.

-The [HTTP Driver](https://github.com/cyclejs/http) is similar in style to the DOM Driver: it expects a sink Observable (for requests), and gives you a source Observable (for responses).
+The [HTTP Driver](https://github.com/cyclejs/http) is similar in style to the DOM Driver: it expects a sink stream (for requests), and gives you a source stream (for responses).
 Instead of studying the details of how the HTTP Driver works, let's see what a basic HTTP example looks like.

-If HTTP requests are sent when the button is clicked, then the HTTP request Observable should depend directly on the button click Observable.
+If HTTP requests are sent when the button is clicked, then the HTTP request stream should depend directly on the button click stream.
 Roughly, this:

 {% highlight js %}
 function main(sources) {